peterjcaulfield/emergent.systems/src/posts/bit-fields.md

 Bit fields are suitable for encoding state that is represented by boolean properties, with the meaning of individual bits being determined by the programmer.
-In javascript we can model a bit field using es6 binary primitives and bitwise operators.
+In javascript we can model a bit field simply with es6 binary primitives and bitwise operators.

 I stumbled across bit fields recently through this tweet from Andrew Clark, a member of the ReactJS core team: